IMPLEMENTATION

 • Product Certifications – Endorse third-party certifications, labels or rankings on products that are plastic-free, contain low volumes of plastics, or are composed of secondary plastics to help create awareness and drive market differentiation.

-Recommended Phase 3 actions (long-term)
+Recommended Phase 3 Actions (long-term)

 • Extended Product Responsibility (EPR) – Collaborate with national authorities to leverage EPR financial resources to fund local collection and waste processing.